devchallenges-io/curriculum/1-fundamentals/4-git-github/1-introduction-to-git-and-github.md

 Use `-d` for safe deletion, which prevents you from deleting branches with unmerged changes.
 If you're certain you want to delete the changes along with the branch, replace `-d` with `-D`.

-By mastering branches in Git, you enhance your ability to manage different lines of development within your projects effectively.
 Remember that when working with branches, it's essential to stay organized and communicate with your team to avoid conflicts and ensure smooth integration of changes.

 ## 8. Collaborative Development with Pull Requests on GitHub